thegambler111/CoolObsVault/Daily_notes/One story everyday/One story everyday.md

 	- Felt mad about the working attitude of some guy in the group.
 I secretly force him to change.
 - 11
 	- Found out a new emerging tech.
 If we can work with it, this year is gonna be excited.
+- 12
+	- 2023 work plan is not exciting.
+I will have to look for something new to do.
+- 13
+	- 2023 project charter preparing.
+It is not fun :(
+- 14
+	- Early new year clean up.
+Super tired
+- 15
+	- Help buying and delivering kumquat trees.
+The Nhat Tan garder is beautiful this time of the year.
+It is full with trees and flowers
+- 16

 #
 ---